froasio/froasio.github.io/_posts/2015-3-27-C-programming-with-Sublime-Text.md

 Ready.
 If we put this files under the same folder, and we press _Ctrl+Shift+A_ with the scope in our makefile, sublime will call _make all_ and we will have our little program compiled.
 Sublime will show us the output of the compilation process and we will know if everything went well.

 We can also run the program with a shortcut from Sublime.
-However I prefer to run the code directly from a terminal as we can take advantage of the full functionality of the terminal.
+However, I prefer to run the code directly from a terminal as we can take advantage of the full functionality of the terminal.

 For a snippet of code like this, we can use a simpler compilation script, or maybe use Sublime default compilation system.
 However, when dealing with a bigger project I prefer to have a custom makefile.

+_For the record, this article was written using Sublime Text 3_